loggly/loggly-jslogger/README.md

 Build min and map file
 ----------
-You can build min and map file by using command
+You can build min and map file by using the command below:
 ```
 grunt uglify
 ```